 In developed countries, most food waste occurs after it has reached the market or consumer.
-Several European countries are taking the lead to spur a cultural shift in the way consumers think about food waste, including in Britain where top chefs started a movement to cook with "expired" foods, and in France, where recently passed legislation prohibits supermarkets from throwing food away.
-In developing countries where food often spoils before reaching the consumer, new technologies are being developed to preserve food longer and combat waste.
-With an increased awareness globally and new innovations, we could take steps to combat world hunger while reducing emissions.
+Four of the stories in this collection (see below) highlight how technology, innovative chefs and legislators are helping spur a cultural shift in the way consumers think about wasting food.
+In Britain, top chefs have started a movement to cook with "expired" foods; in France, lawmakers recently passed legislation prohibiting supermarkets from throwing food away; and one new app connects people who want to share extra food with their neighbors, while another calculates the cost of waste in commercial kitchens.
+In developing countries, most food waste occurs before reaching the consumer, and new technologies -- like the ones described in the Wasting Less of Africa’s Harvest -- are being developed to preserve food longer and combat waste.

 Our issue area taxonomy was adapted from the PCS Taxonomy with definitions by the Foundation Center, which is licensed under Creative Commons Attribution Non Commercial 4.0 International License.